w-vi/ocidiet/README.md

 - ldd - [ldd(1)](https://linux.die.net/man/1/ldd)

-## USAGE
+## What can be done with it?

+There are two main use cases.

+- building smaller images from other base images
+- building images from local environment

-## Example on how to build small node.js app
+## Build small node.js app from offical node image

-using the offical node 6 image
+Using the offical node 6 image

 ```
 $ docker run -ti -v $(pwd):/usr/src/app node:6 bash